FelixAnna/web-service-dlw/readme.md

    use KMS customer managed keys if necessary.

-3. create Tables in aws DynamoDB:
+3. Create Tables in aws DynamoDB:

    dlf.Memos, dlf.Users

+4. Prepare an SQL Server instance to store data for finance api, table will be automatic migrated

 ## Swith kubectl context